 Done only when time permits.

-Let the charge nurse exercie the patient's joints.
+Let the charge nurse exercise the patient's joints.

-Call the physical therapist to exercise the patient afterwards.
+Call the physical therapist to exercise the patient afterward.

 Legs dangling at the side of the bed.